Course Catalog - Teaching & Training

 SEM: 2 CR: 1

-This course addresses child growth and development from prenatal through school-age children.
-Students use skills to promote the well-being and healthy development of children and investigate careers related to the care and education of children.
+This course is a technical laboratory course that addresses knowledge and skills related to child growth and development from prenatal through school-age children, equipping students with child development skills.
+Students use these skills to promote the well-being and healthy development of children and investigate careers related to the care and education of children.

 SEM: 2 CR: 1

-The first year of an internship providing students with background knowledge of child and adolescent development as well as principles of effective teaching and training practices.
-Students plan and direct instruction and activities under the direction of both a teacher with knowledge of early childhood education and educators in direct instructional roles with elementary and middle school-aged students.
+Instructional Practices is a field-based (practicum) internship that provides students with background knowledge of child and adolescent development as well as principles of effective teaching and training practices.
+Students work under the joint direction and supervision of both a teacher with knowledge of early childhood, middle childhood, and adolescence education and exemplary educators or trainers in direct instructional roles with elementary, middle school, and high school-aged students.
+Students learn to plan and direct individualized instruction and group activities, prepare instructional materials, develop materials for educational environments, assist with record keeping, and complete other responsibilities of teachers, trainers, paraprofessionals, or other educational personnel.
 NISD Volunteer Background Check will be required.

 SEM: 2 CR: 2